 Alina Contino, is a Licensed Clinical Psychologist in North Carolina.
 Dr. Contino also retains licensure in the State of Alabama and a certification as a Health Services Provider (HSP-P) Professional in North Carolina.
 She is a bilingual practitioner who speaks and writes in both English and Spanish, and has worked with a variety of diverse populations in the United States as well as Internationally.
 She worked for 5 years within the Department of Justice for the Federal Bureau of Prisons, in the states of Indiana, Georgia, and South Carolina, treating and supervising many challenging cases of a mental health nature.
 She also completed most of her clinical training in community mental health agencies where she provided and conducted psychotherapy and testing to adult individuals and adolescents.
 Her treatment orientations of choice constitute: Cognitive Behavioral Therapy (CBT) and Interpersonal Psychotherapy (IPT and IPTA).
 Within her career, she has mainly treated forensic populations and adult individuals dealing with major mental illness and personality disorders to include PTSD, Bipolar Disorder, Borderline Personality disorder, Anxiety, Depression, and issues of an interpersonal nature such as loss, trauma and familial and personal conflict.

 I know that making the decision to contact a therapist can be difficult for some and my goal is to make the process as welcoming as possible.
 I work in an extremely relaxed, informal manner.
 You will find that our therapy sessions most resemble a warm conversation in a soothing office setting.
 The types of therapies I use help people overcome irrational, dysfunctional, and unhealthy thought process that tend to add to and prolong emotional strain, trauma, and tension due to a stressful life incident.
 I specialize in working with military families, individuals and couples.
 I have an extensive background in military family life and have a passion working with the military population.
-I am trained in EMDR (Eye Movement Desensitization Reprocessing) for trauma reprocessing.
+Amber is trained in EMDR (Eye Movement Desensitization Reprocessing) for trauma reprocessing.
+She also is trained in ART (Accelerated Resolution Therapy) and RTM (Resolution of Traumatic Memories) for trauma processing.

 My other areas of specialty include: Christian Counseling, Marriage and Family Therapy, Military adjustments and struggles, Mood Disorders, Personality Disorders, Anxiety Disorders, Physical, Sexual, Emotional Abuse, Anger and Stress Management, Parent/Child or Partner Relational Problems.